 Faria just completed her third year in the Biology program with Honours in Biomedical Sciences.
 She joined the lab in May 2019 as a Research Practicum student and is currently working on the BML Kit.

-Anja is a Ph.D. student in the Department of Psychology at Queen’s University.
+Anja-Xiaoxing Cui was a Ph.D. student in the Department of Psychology at Queen's University.
 Anja is interested in how our minds enable us to perceive music.
+How can you tell that the music in the background are the Beatles and is not Beethoven?
+Musical judgments depend on musical knowledge, which is thought to develop through exposure.
+In […]

 Séamas Weech Ph.D. student in Psychology (2013-2017) The study of sensory integration has never been more important given the nascence of the consumer VR industry.
 In my work I try to find out how we process multisensory information, with a view to exploiting this knowledge so that we can inform future developments in technology.